treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 AttributeError: 'Thing' object has no attribute 'x'
 ```

-These functions allow for a specific flavor of [metaprogramming][] and you likely won't see them often.
+These functions allow for a specific flavour of [metaprogramming][] and you likely won't see them often.

 ### classmethod and staticmethod